-The Los Andes property consists of a number of gold and copper-gold targets occurring along a large scale structural and alteration trend.
-The targets are typically high sulfidation and porphyry, with low sulfidation along the peripheries.
-The entire Los Andes property now covers 15,603.13 Ha of titled claims, 100% controlled by the Company under five mineral concessions: Los Andes, Los Andes I and Los Andes Union in the center of the trend (total of 5338.23 Ha); El Pochote in the south (8674.90 Ha); and El Espejo in the north (1590.00 Ha).
+The Los Andes district is located 90 km from Managua in the Department of Boaco.
+Access is via a major paved highway from Managua.
+The property consists of a number of gold and copper-gold targets occurring around a well-defined caldera structure.
+The targets are typically high sulfidation epithermal and porphyry in style, with some low-sulfidation epithermal style mineralization around the peripheries.
+The entire Los Andes property covers 15,603.13 Ha of titled claims, 100% controlled by the Company under five mineral concessions: Los Andes, Los Andes I and Los Andes Union in the center of the trend (total of 5338.23 Ha); El Pochote in the south (8674.90 Ha); and El Espejo in the north (1590.00 Ha).